JazzMaster/LazGFX/README.md

 For Lazarus/FPC

 (SEMI-PURE Pascal is used here)
+-DONT EVEN ASK about assembler.

-A VB(visual Basic or VB.NET) - or even python- could fork from this, if needed.
+A Basic(FreeBasic/QB64),VB(gambas or VB.NET) - or even python- could fork from this, if needed.
--Who nose, I might even just fork it myself!
+-Who knows, I might even just fork it myself!

-state:  **COMPILING**  -up until line 2774 in main unit.
+state:  **COMPILING** (variable syntax check in progress) **WHEN THIS SAYS LINKING, a RELEASE IS EMMINENT.**

+MODELIST "UNDER CONSTRUCTION" as is "GREY 256 Palettes".

 Multiple safety and paranoia checks will still have to be done to ensure accuracy- Those checks are not here yet- be aware of this.